Writing Love Letters to My Son To Preserve Memories

 Preserving our memories together

 I wanted something of me that he could remember and go back and read when we could no longer communicate.
-I had a hard time deciding when I was going to give the letters to him.
+I had a hard time deciding when to give the letters to him.
+I yearned for a tangible collection of our memories through letters that he could cherish.

 At first, I thought it was when he turned 18.
 Then I decided it was when he graduated from college.
-Then I decided it was the night before he got married.
+Then I decided it was the night before he was to get married.

 I gathered them into a chest and asked for some alone time the night before his wedding.
-I explained what was in the box and told him that he could read them whenever he wanted even if it was ten or twenty years from now.
+I explained what was in the box and told him that he could read them whenever he wanted, even if it was 10 or 20 years from now.
 The only thing I asked of him was that when he read them, he would tell me that he had.
 We both shed some tears that night, but I hope that night is one of the last things I will forget.
+The act of sharing these written recollections and preserving heartfelt memories through letters was profoundly moving.

 Love letters to my son

 That was in 2008.
 In 2017, I was diagnosed with stage 2 breast cancer.
 That scared us all.
 My son finally read the letters.
-Now I am coming up on five years of being cancer-free.
+Now I am coming up on 5 years of being cancer-free.
 I wish I could say that about Alzheimer's.
-But, I helped to make some memories through those love letters to my son.
+However, I helped create some memories through those love letters to my son.
+These captured recollections, these precious memories through letters, will endure.
 Maybe you can help share memories with your loved ones.

 Join the conversation